poliastro/poliastro/README.rst

 =======

 poliastro is released under a 2-clause BSD license, hence allowing commercial use of the library.
 Please refer to the COPYING file.
+This includes the modified Fortran subroutines.

+The function gcal2jd was borrowed from jdcal by Prasanth Nair, available under this same license.

 TODO
 ====